Setúbal, Portugal: Art in a Sun-Warmed Rhythm

-Setúbal wraps around you slowly, like linen in a breeze.
-Mornings began with a walk to the waterfront, past fishing boats bobbing lazily in the harbor and market stalls bursting with color—plump oranges, wildflowers, hand-painted tiles.
-The air was laced with salt and sunshine, and the pace of life invited us to breathe a little deeper, move a little slower.
+Each morning began with a quiet walk to the waterfront.
+Fishing boats bobbed lazily in the harbor while market stalls burst with color — plump oranges, wildflowers, hand-painted tiles catching the sunlight.
+The air carried the scent of salt and sea, and the rhythm of the town gently reminded us to breathe a little deeper and move a little slower.

-Between sessions, we wandered cobblestone alleys with sketchbooks in hand, sipping espresso under shade trees, tracing the lines of old buildings with soft pencil and reverent hearts.
-The town felt like an extension of our journal pages—worn, beautiful, and deeply alive.
+Between sessions, we wandered cobblestone streets with sketchbooks tucked under our arms.
+Espresso cups appeared beneath shade trees.
+Pencils traced the lines of old buildings.
+The town itself felt like a living journal page — worn, beautiful, and deeply alive.

 Previous